 1.6 Current Study

-There is no doubt that the relationship between stress and appetite is heavily intertwined, although the underlying neurophysiological mechanism are unclear.
-In addition to the role of the DMH in the regulation of food intake (Bellinger and Bernardis, 2002; Dalton et al., 1981) there is considerable evidence for the role of the DMH in autonomic responses seen as a response to stress and presence of stress hormone receptors (Myers et al., 2014; Crosby and Bains, 2012).
+There is no doubt that the relationship between stress and appetite is heavily intertwined, although the underlying neurophysiological mechanisms are unclear.
+In addition to the role of the DMH in the regulation of food intake (Bellinger and Bernardis, 2002; Dalton et al., 1981) there is considerable evidence for the role of the DMH in stress and presence of stress hormone receptors (Myers et al., 2014; Crosby and Bains, 2012).
 Stress hormones may be binding in the DMH, altering the neuronal activity and excitability.
-Since the DMH has a role in both the regulation of food intake and stress response it is an ideal region to study this relationship.
+Since the DMH plays a role in both the regulation of food intake and stress response, it is an ideal region to study this relationship.
 The effect of stress on the neuronal transmission and excitability of DMH neurons is unknown but could allow for greater insight/understanding of the sex-based differences in food intake under stress.

 The current study aims to answer the question does acute and repeated stress affect glutamatergic/appetite regulating neurons in the DMH of young female rats, and if so, by what mechanism?
 We hypothesized that stress would alter neuronal excitability and communication in the DMH.
 We predicted that acute stress would decrease activity of DMH neurons (lesion = less hungry (when given normal diet)… so less activity (cause lesion means no activity) = less hungry) and that chronic stress will increase activity (resistance to GC = hungrier = more activity) of DMH neurons compared to naïve animals.
 This hypothesis was tested by performing acute and repeated stressors on the animals and assessing the neuronal activity and communication of DMH neurons using patch clamp electrophysiology.